Easily parse EDI files into database

 Database correlation can also produce reports that cover claim intake to payment, and provide the foundation for data warehousing.
 This example ties together claims, remittance advice and claim acknowledgments.

 Delivering dashboards and self-service BI models means ETL.
 A common benchmark laid out in Kimball’s Data Warehouse Toolkit is that developing the ETL framework – the design of staging tables, data validation, cleansing, and transformation – can consume 70-80% of the time involved in building a data warehouse.

-T-Connect handles the majority of these requirements out of the box.
+Our EDI software handles the majority of these requirements out of the box.
 With the immediate ability to load every element of each HIPAA transaction into a database, organizations can focus their bandwidth on developing the specific data visualizations required by their business needs.

 EDI Data Enrichment Workflows

 Edits or enrichment are often performed as EDI transactions move throw workflows, based on the HIPAA EDI standards as well as specific business rules.
 T-Connect exposes a .Net API that allows for this capability.

 We recognize that some organizations prefer to maintain enrichment logic in database procedures.
 There are advantages to this approach.
 A common lookup procedure, such as an eligibility check on claim intake, can be performed in batch if the data is arranged in a relational format.